etternagame/etterna/Docs/Building.md

 To run `cppcheck`, run the target.
 Running the target will be different depending on the generator you have chosen.

-## Distribution
+## Documentation

-We use CMake's CPack module to build distribution files.
-Currently, we create distribution binaries for Windows and macOS.

-**Windows only prerequisite**: Install the latest version of [Nullsoft Scriptable Install System](https://nsis.sourceforge.io/Main_Page)

-To build a distribution file for the operating system you are using, run `cpack` in the build directory after compiling.
+### C++ Docs

+Etterna uses [doxygen](http://www.doxygen.nl/) to build it's C++ documentation.
+Documentation is generated in a `doxygen` directory, inside the build directory.
+CMake is setup to make a target called `doxygen` if the executable found in the path.

+- macOS: `brew install doxygen`
+- Debian: `apt install doxygen`
+- Windows: An installer is available at the [doxygen website](http://www.doxygen.nl/download.html).
+As with [cppcheck](#cppcheck), make sure the executable binary directory is added to your path.